zktuong/dandelion/README.md

 ```

 ## Required database
 Last but not least, you will need to download the database folder in this repository and place them somewhere accessible.
-The igblast and germline database folders were originally downloaded with immcantation's docker image (4.1.0) (https://immcantation.readthedocs.io/en/4.1.0/docker/intro.html).
+The igblast and germline database folders were originally downloaded with [immcantation's](https://immcantation.readthedocs.io/en/4.1.0/docker/intro.html) docker image (4.1.0).
 The blast database were downloaded from IMGT and manually curated.
 I have uploaded a copy of the required databases in a separate [repository](https://github.com/zktuong/databases_for_vdj)(Last update: 28/11/2020).
 Once you've unpacked the folders, export the the path to the database folders as environmental variables in your `~/.bash_profile` or `~/.zshenv` like below.
 This will allow dandelion to access them easily.
 In the future, the databases will have to be updated accordingly.

 So for example, if I unpack into `~/Documents`
 ```bash